ucsd-cse231/sp24/src/week5/index.md

 generate a single `mov` instruction: don't do that, it doesn't demonstrate the learning outcomes we care about.

-## Extension 1: Proper Tail Calls

-Implement safe-for-space tail calls for Diamondback.
-Test with deeply-nested recursion.
-To make sure you've tested _proper tail calls_ and not just _tail recursion_, test deeply-nested mutual recursion between functions with different numbers of arguments.

-## Extension 2: Add Function Definitions to the REPL
+## Extension 1: Add Function Definitions to the REPL

 Add the ability to define functions to the REPL.
 Entries should be a definition (which could be `define` or `fun`) or an expression.